Toggle menu

 Your personal budget is the amount of money the council will pay towards any social care and support you need.

-The amount of money in your personal budget is decided by your local council after a needs assessment to work out:
+The amount of money in your personal budget is decided by the council after a needs assessment to work out:

 • what kind of care and support you need